panpf/sketch/docs/fetcher.md

 * [AppIconUriFetcher]: is used to load the icon of the installed App.
 It also needs to rely on `sketch-extensions-appicon` module.
 [Learn more](apk_app_icon.md#Load-installed-app-icon)
-* [PhotosAssetFetcher]: Supports loading images from iOS Photos Library
+* [PhotosAssetUriFetcher]: Supports loading images from iOS Photos Library
 * [KotlinResourceUriFetcher]: is used to load images from the resources directory of kotlin
 * [Base64UriFetcher]: is used to load images from the base64 data block of the uri itself
 * [BlurHashUriFetcher]：Supports loading images from BlurHash strings, it also needs to depend on